Check out some of the family-fun features at the award-winning Citizens Bank Park!

 Toyota Phillies Wall of Fame

-Locate in the left field plaza on the back of the scoreboard is the Toyota Phillies Wall of Fame, which features bronze plaques of the players enshrined in the Phillies Wall of Fame that started at Veterans Stadium in 1978.
-Also on display are Phillies championship pennants.
+Located in the Left Field Plaza on the back of the scoreboard is the Toyota Phillies Wall of Fame, which features bronze plaques of the players enshrined in the Phillies Wall of Fame that started at Veterans Stadium in 1978.
+Also on display are Phillies championship banners.

 Original artwork by Hall of Fame artist Dick Perez is on display in Cooperstown Gallery located in the Hall of Fame Club.
 The CP Rankin Club features original artwork by Philadelphia-area artist Dane Tilghman.